 That ability to drill down into the details of your completed views leads to VTR’s long-term uses:

-- as an indicator of brand awareness growth;
+- As an indicator of brand awareness growth;

-- and as a tool for refining your ad campaign for greater impact and returns.
+- And as a tool for refining your ad campaign for greater impact and returns.

 VTR details show you which audiences are interested in your brand, company, or product.
-While these audiences might not have become instant customers, their willingness to watch your ad indicate that they’re still prime candidates to be part of your customer base in the future.
+While these audiences might not have become instant customers, their willingness to watch your ad indicates that they’re still prime candidates to be part of your customer base in the future.
 With VTR data, you can identify these audiences, assess their characteristics and preferences, and tweak your ad campaign to appeal to them more.